 Quotes represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.

-Disclaimer: Healthline has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
-However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
-You should always consult your doctor or another healthcare professional before taking any medication.
-The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.
+Disclaimer: While Healthline strives for factual, comprehensive, and current information, this article is not a substitute for a licensed healthcare professional’s expertise.
+Always consult a doctor before taking or discontinuing any medication.
+Drug information is subject to change and may not cover all uses, directions, precautions, warnings, interactions, reactions, or adverse effects.
+The lack of a warning does not guarantee a drug’s safety, effectiveness, or appropriateness for all patients or specific uses.
+Learn more about our approach to content integrity.